Edventures

 Don’t Underestimate Experience

-A ship engine failed, no one could fix it.
-They invested time and money trying to diagnose the problem before they brought in a technician with 40 yrs hands on experience.
+An rather expensive ship engine failed, no one on the engineering team could fix it.
+They invested significant time and money trying to diagnose the problem before they sought the advice of an experienced technician with 40 years hands on experience.

 Life is a teacher